LanternMC/Lantern-Docs/src/compatibility/index.md

 # Compatibility

 This page is a reference for what is required for a data pack to be considered compatible with Lantern.
-This may be useful not only for data packs that depend on Lantern, but also those that do not.
+This is a useful reference for external data packs

 ## Location

-The cuboid from `-30000000 0 8880` to `-29999985 1 8895` is reserved for Lantern
+In each dimension, the cuboid from `-30000000 0 8880` to `-29999985 1 8895` is
-internal use.
+reserved for Lantern internal use.
 Modifying blocks in this area is strictly forbidden, except when specifically allowed in this documentation.

+Additionally, data packs that depend on Lantern are encouraged to use the cuboid from `-30000000 2 8880` to `-29999985 255 8895` for any purpose, and should not impose additional restrictions on these positions.

+Therefore, a library that wishes to provide its own forceloaded utilities should use its own chunk, rather than the chunk at `-30000000 0 8880`.

-## UUID
+## Entity + UUID

 The UUID `cb-0-0-0-1` is reserved for an armor stand provided by Lantern.
-Data packs that do not depend on Lantern may use neither the armor stand nor its UUID.
+Data packs must not kill the armor stand or not leave it outside of a Lantern forceloaded chunk.
+Additionally, summoning another entity with the same UUID is expressly forbidden.

 ## Loot Table